Beaufort scale

 12: Hurricane-force (over 72 knots)

 The Beaufort scale is used to describe wind conditions in weather reports, marine forecasts, and other contexts where wind conditions are important.
-It can also be used to estimate wind speeds based on visual observations of the effects of wind on objects such as trees, flags, and waves. learn more about Admission Management.
+It can also be used to estimate wind speeds based on visual observations of the effects of wind on objects such as trees, flags, and waves. learn more about Bending angle refers.